bsdimp/freebsd-git-docs/faq.md

 % git merge --ff-only origin/stable/12
 # now your stable/12 is up to date too
 ```
-I recommend using `--ff-only` because it's safer and you won't accidentally
+I recommend using `--ff-only` because it's safer and you avoid
-get into a 'merge nightmare' where you have an extra change in your tree,
+accidentally getting into a 'merge nightmare' where you have an extra
-forcing a complicated merge rather than a simple one.
+change in your tree, forcing a complicated merge rather than a simple
+one.

 ## Developers